tayler-id/ai-agent-fresh/.clinerules/default-rules.md

     2. If possible, identify the remaining planned steps from the last known state of the MCP tool.
     3. Propose to continue manually with the subsequent logical steps, seeking user confirmation for this adapted approach.
     4. Document the MCP failure in `activeContext.md` as a significant event.
+    -   **Awareness of MCP Tool Capabilities:** Before attempting to use an MCP tool, Cline should be mindful of the specific tools listed as available for that MCP server in its initial context (system prompt).
+If a desired operation (e.g., `git push`) does not have a corresponding listed tool for a preferred MCP server (e.g., the Git MCP), Cline should directly consider alternatives like `execute_command` or other relevant MCPs (e.g., the GitHub MCP for repository interactions) without necessarily attempting the non-existent tool first, thereby improving efficiency.
+-   **Handling Unexpected MCP Tool Behavior (e.g., Incorrect Language Output):**
+    1. If an MCP tool provides output in an unexpected format or language that hinders understanding but does not represent a complete failure:
+        a.
+Document the specific behavior in `memory-bank/activeContext.md` and `memory-bank/progress.md`.
+        b.
+Formulate a plan to monitor the behavior.
+        c.
+If essential information can still be reliably extracted, continue using the tool with caution, potentially involving user verification for unclear parts.
+        d.
+Develop a fallback strategy (e.g., manual process, alternative tool) if the MCP becomes unusable due to the behavior.
+        e.
+Note that direct investigation into the MCP's internal issues (like language settings) is generally outside Cline's direct capability and may require user or MCP provider intervention.

 ### Interaction Protocols
 - **Strict Tool Adherence:** Even when outlining a multi-step plan or awaiting user input that isn't a direct answer to an `ask_followup_question`, if the turn involves providing information or requesting a distinct next action from the user, ensure a tool is used.